debops/debops/docs/debops-tools/introduction.rst

 specific address.

-Most of the provided roles can be used separately in a customized Ansible playbook of the user wants to use different components for certain services.
+Most of the provided roles can be used separately in a customized Ansible playbook if the user wants to use different components for certain services.
 The roles can be installed using the :command:`ansible-galaxy` application without the need to configure the whole DebOps environment.
-However this use os meant for advanced users only, and use of the provided playbooks is encouraged.
+However this use is meant for advanced users only, and use of the provided playbooks is encouraged.